Types of Camera Lens Coatings | Exploring the Spectrum

 Store Properly:

-• When storing your lenses, make sure they are in a clean, dry environment away from extreme temperatures and humidity.
+• When storing your lenses, ensure they are in a clean, dry environment away from extreme temperatures and humidity.
 Use silica gel packs to control moisture if necessary.

 Regular Inspections: